 Tapping the wrong button on an app continues to be one of the most annoying experiences for any user.
 For gesture-heavy apps (think games or image editing), falling victim to this one bugbear for any screen size can trigger a spike in app kills and negative feedback.
 It is also worth remembering that your users may be holding their phone in different ways.

 Depending on where you look, the current guidelines for touch targets of c.
 40px is based on actual average widths of adult fingers.
 The thing is, these guidelines are ideals.
 To get this right, the size of the screen and actual use need to be monitored.
 If the success of your app relies on a lot of interaction (especially quick ones) a heat mapping tool can help you visualise exactly how your users are interacting with these screens in practice.
+You can check out this curated list of the best mobile app analytics platforms to assess your options for tracking usability and UX.

 The reality today is that delivering much less than a perfect mobile UX is likely to have an impact on your app’s ratings and overall conversion targets.
 Just as perfection is probably a target that continually moves into the distance, in the courtroom of mobile app judgement, all the small things do matter, and your job as a UX designer is never entirely complete.